|

 Review

-were once lavish studio sets and well-choreographed sing-and-dance
+What were once lavish studio sets and well-choreographed

-numbers now come off as respectively contrived and stilted in this
+sing-and-dance numbers now come off as respectively contrived and

-romantic musical.
-Marlon Brando and Frank Sinatra gained more
+stilted in this romantic musical.
+Marlon Brando and Frank Sinatra

-attention for their off-screen feud – which stemmed from Sinatra's
+gained more attention for their off-screen feud – which stemmed from

-jealousy of Brando's status and lead role combined with Brando's
+Sinatra's jealousy of Brando's status and lead role combined with

-unwillingness to let anyone win a battle of testosterone or pride
+Brando's unwillingness to let anyone win a battle of testosterone or

-with him – than for their interplay on-screen, which is more or less
+pride with him – than for their interplay on-screen, which is more

-non-existent.
-The two stars are not the real problem here, however;
+or less non-existent.
+The two stars are not the real problem here,

-Sinatra is reliable as always and Brando both sings surprisingly
+however; Sinatra is reliable as always, and Brando both sings

-well and has quite a bit of chemistry with his co-star Jean Simmons.
+surprisingly well and has quite a bit of chemistry with his co-star

-The problem is rather the film's slight script and dated conflict
+Jean Simmons.
+The problem is rather the film's slight script and

-between good (here meaning righteous and piety) and bad (here
+dated conflict between good (here meaning righteousness and piety)

-meaning debauched).
-This dichotomy may have served a purpose back in
+and bad (here meaning debauchery).
+This dichotomy may have served a

-1955, but today it feels sophomoric and reduces the drama to Sunday
+purpose back in 1955, but today it feels sophomoric and reduces the

-school level, effectively dampening any sort of sexual tension
+drama to Sunday school level, effectively dampening any sort of

-Brando and Simmon's may have cooked up.
+sexual tension Brando and Simmons may have cooked up.
 The film's best assets are a

 few quippy exchanges and a couple of enjoyable musical numbers, but